0100101101011010/food/foodventures/_posts/2019-06-10-what-i-ate-montreal-edition.md

 For dinner, we had poutine yet again!!
 This time we tried a new one: [Poutineville](http://www.poutineville.com/en/), a franchise of a chain of restaurants around Quebec.
 The number of different poutine options on the menu is staggering.
 We were both paralyzed by indecision.

 In addition to the "fancy poutines" on their [regular menu](http://www.poutineville.com/en/menu.html), they also offered a number of "global" poutines.
 For example, the Indian option was poutine with butter chicken...
-In the end, I chose the "France" poutine, which was French onion soup-inspired.
-Kevin went with their namesake, the Poutineville, which consists of "crushed potatoes, fresh cheese curds, mozzarella, with braised beef and our red wine sauce."
+In the end, I chose the "France" poutine, which involves shoestring fries, a French onion soup inspired gravy, and French fried onions.
+Kevin went with their namesake, the Poutineville, a dish of "crushed potatoes, fresh cheese curds, mozzarella, with braised beef and our red wine sauce."
 Yeah, they're not going for any authenticity awards here.

 ![poutineville poutine](/food/foodventures/images/poutineville-fancy-poutine.jpg){:width="50%"}{: .image-right}

 Although I didn't enjoy my France poutine as much I would've a regular poutine (too much onion, not enough potato), Kevin loved his.
+He liked the twist on the potatoes, which were smashed potato wedges instead of the traditional fries.
 However, the cheese curds were not squeaky.
 Seems like kinda an oversight at a place with poutine in its name.
 However, I'm happy that we were able to try yet another poutine restaurant while in Montreal.
 I swear I'm ~90% poutine at this point.

 ![smoked meat club sandwich from the main deli](/food/foodventures/images/main-deli-smoked-meat-club-sandwich.jpg){:width="50%"}{: .image-right}